playht/playht-nodejs-sdk/README.md

 ## Instant Clone a Voice

-You can use the `instantCloneFromBuffer()` to create a cloned voice from audio data.
+You can use the `instantCloneFromFile()` to create a cloned voice from audio data.
 The cloned voice is ready to be used straight away.

 ```javascript
 import * as PlayHT from 'playht';